Abreu grounds out with bases loaded, Indians hold off Chisox

 CLEVELAND (AP) — AL MVP Jose Abreu grounded out with the bases loaded to blunt a ninth-inning rally against Cleveland closer James Karinchak, giving Shane Bieber and the Indians a 6-5 win over the Chicago White Sox on Tuesday night.

-Bieber (6-3) allowed two earned runs in seven innings, striking out seven to beat the AL Central-leading White Sox for the second time this season.
+Bieber (6-3) allowed two earned runs in seven innings, striking out seven to beat the AL Central-leading White Sox for the fifth straight time.
+The reigning Cy Young winner is 3-0 with a 2.05 ERA in three starts against Chicago this season.

+“All in all, I was pretty happy with the way I pitched,” Bieber said.
+“I had to settle in and not let them get the best of me.
+So did James at the end, and down the road, these kind of outings can be beneficial for a young pitcher.”

-Down 6-3, Chicago rallied in the ninth.
-Zack Collins and Nick Madrigal hit RBI singles off Karinchak and a walk loaded the bases for Abreu, who grounded out to shortstop.
+Down 6-3 in the ninth, Chicago scored twice as Zack Collins and Nick Madrigal hit RBI singles off Karinchak.
+A walk to Yoán Moncada loaded the bases for Abreu, who grounded out to shortstop to give Karinchak his seventh save.

+“Abreu is probably the last guy you want up there in that situation,” Indians manager Terry Francona said.
+“It’s like I told (pitching coach Carl Willis) when he came up to bat, ‘I think I like baseball, but I’m not sure right now.’”

-Austin Hedges’ two-run homer off Dylan Cease (3-2) landed on the porch in left field and gave the Indians a 5-3 lead in the fourth.
+Austin Hedges’ two-run homer off Dylan Cease (3-2) landed on the porch in left field and gave the Indians a 5-3 lead in the fourth, scoring Bradley Zimmer.

 José Ramírez’s second double of the evening drove in Amed Rosario later in the frame, charging Cease with all six runs in 3 1/3 innings.
 Ramírez was removed from the game in the eighth as a precaution due to dehydration.